Life Cycle Assessment software FAQAll your questions about One Click LCA answered

 The methodology has been verified by BRE and based on the robustness of the method they have granted One Click LCA 100 % software quality rating for BREEAM Int’l anywhere in the world.

-Is the software been verified to be compliant with LEED v4 MRc1 credit requirements?
+Has the software been verified to be compliant with LEED v4 MRc1 credit requirements?

 Yes.
 Both the software and its databases have been third-party verified against ISO 14040 / ISO 14044 and EN 15804 standards, which are the ones the LEED credit is based on.